zeroluck/docs/sources/admin-guide/user-management/index.md

 # Cache Refresh

 Cache Refresh was built by Gluu to pull user information from a backend Active Directory/LDAP Server.
-Cache refresh dynamically synchronises user information from the backend data source to a local LDAP server in order to maximize performance.
+Cache refresh dynamically synchronizes user information from the backend data source to a local LDAP server in order to maximize performance.
 Cache refresh is documented in our [configuration section](../configuration/index.md#cache-refresh).